kvarak/dnd/docs/_Classes/fighter.md

 ### Spellcasting
-When you reach 3rd level, you augment your martial prowess with the ability to cast spells.
+You augment your martial prowess with the ability to cast spells.
+Add *Arcana* to your class skills and gain 1 skill point to spend on this skill.

 #### Cantrips
 You learn two cantrips of your choice from the wizard spell list.
 You learn an additional wizard cantrip of your choice at 10th level.